-8.1.1 Initial Assessment
+8.1.1 First round

 FSANZ received sixteen submissions in response to the Initial Assessment Report.
-Seven of the submitters support approval for the use of phytosterol esters in low-fat milk and low-fat yoghurt, subject to the assessment of safety, nutrition and dietary exposure at Draft Assessment.
-Of those in favour, several supported Option 3, a general permission to use phytosterol esters in foods.
-Submitters in favour included the food industry, the Australian Dairy Corporation, food technologists, and the Dietitians Association of Australia.
+Seven of the submitters supported approval for the use of phytosterol esters in low-fat milk and low-fat yoghurt, subject to assessments for nutritional safety and dietary exposures.
+Of those in favour, several supported a general permission to use phytosterol esters in foods.
+Submitters in favour included the food industry, The Australian Dairy Corporation, food technologists, and the Dietitians Association of Australia.